Germany and the Armenian genocide

 During World War I, Germany was a military ally of the Ottoman Empire, which perpetrated the Armenian genocide.
 Many Germans present in eastern and southern Anatolia witnessed the genocide, but censorship and self-censorship hampered these reports, while German newspapers reported Ottoman denials of the genocide.
 Approximately 800 officers and 25,000 soldiers of the Imperial German Army were sent to the Middle Eastern theatre of World War I to fight alongside the Ottoman Army, with German commanders serving in the Ottoman high command and general staff.
 It is known that individual German military advisors signed some of the orders that led to Ottoman deportations of Armenians, a major component of the genocide.
+Although other authors have highlighted a lack of concrete proof of any German participation in the genocide itself.

 Although many individual Germans tried to publicize the Armenians' fate in defiance of wartime censorship or to save as many lives as possible, the German Foreign Office and Ministry of War have both been harshly criticized for "extreme moral indifference" to the plight of Armenians and not doing more to stop the genocide.
 In 2016, the Bundestag apologized for Germany's "inglorious role" in a resolution recognizing the genocide.